StanfordMSL/carla_circle/README.md

 ***Note:**
 We assume an instance of Carla is running and available on the localhost.
-By default, running `./CarlaUE4.sh` from the Carla simulator directory should be efficient.
+By default, running `./CarlaUE4.sh` from the Carla simulator directory should be sufficient.
 However, if running on Michigan's server, you should follow the instructions found [here](https://yyab.github.io/mcityCarlaChallenge.io/).*

 We should now be able to run the AV client on the server.
 In a terminal enter